cpacker/MemGPT/docs/llamacpp.md

 ./server -m ~/models/TheBloke/dolphin-2.2.1-mistral-7B-GGUF/dolphin-2.2.1-mistral-7b.Q6_K.gguf -c 8000
 ```

-In your terminal where you're running MemGPT, run `memgpt configure` to set the default backend for MemGPT to point at llama.cpp:
+In your terminal where you're running Letta, run `letta configure` to set the default backend for Letta to point at llama.cpp:

 ```text
 # if you are running llama.cpp locally, the default IP address + port will be http://localhost:8080